Subutai: Dog of War — Silent, Insatiable and Remorseless, Part II

 Fragment of the Stele of the Vultures showing marching warriors, Early Dynastic III period, 2600–2350 BC (CC BY-SA 3.0)

 The Stele of the Vultures shows a victory celebration of King Eannatum of Lagash over his neighbor Umma.
 This stele displays a well-organized, professional infantry in the phalanx-like formation.
-Notice that they wear helmets, have large shields that cover the body from chin to ankle, and they wear leather-armored cloaks with what appears to have copper or bronze disks attached.
-Notice that some of the infantry are carrying long spears while others carry axes.
+Notice that they wear helmets, large shields that cover the body from chin to ankle, and leather-armored cloaks with what appear to have copper or bronze disks attached.
+Notice that some infantry carry long spears while others carry axes.
 The king in front of the formation carries a throwing stick.

 Stele of the Vultures detail.